Amplitude Analytics – Features and Alternatives

 Amplitude Analytics pricing

-Amplitude offers three packages, including a generous free plan.
+Amplitude offers three packages, including a free plan.

 Is Amplitude Analytics best for me?